This article was updated on March 30, 2023. It discusses ageing and motherhood.

-Today a nod to all the mothers who have gone because it’s my mother’s birthday.
+Today a nod to all the mothers who have gone.

-These days I don’t miss her but I feel her presence very strongly.
+My mother died in 2011.
+These days I don’t miss her as much but I feel her presence very strongly.
 The connection is more revealed.

 I feel her older woman’s body when I’m on my walk and my muscles ache or when I wish I was more nimble when I’m getting out of the car with my bags of groceries.